guillim/nextjs-boilerplate/README.md

 For setup, read this [Stripe Tutorial](https://medium.com/@rakeshdhariwal61/integrating-stripe-payment-gateway-in-next-js-14-a-step-by-step-guide-1bd17d164c2c).
 Use [the Stripe test card](https://docs.stripe.com/testing) for testing.

-Here, you simply need to add this button to make the payment work:
+Here, you simply need to add this button to make the payment work (change for the correct priceId):
 ```react
 <SubscribeComponent
         priceId="price_1Q6U4ZP9VWutz4pQA1UC2ilX"